 Early dismissals are not permitted except when such a request is submitted to the office.
 Requests must be in writing, dated and signed by a parent or guardian, and presented to the school office for approval.
-A parent or guardian must come into the school office to sign the student out.
+A parent or guardian must come into the school office with a valid driver's license to sign the student out.
 Only requests for legal reasons will be recognized and granted.
 Doctor or dentist appointments are not permitted during school hours except in a case of an emergency.
 A note of verification from the doctor must be turned into the office.